How to set dslr camera to blur background

 Try taking photos of a variety of subjects in different environments to see how background blur can enhance your images.
 Experiment with different apertures, focal lengths, and distances to your subject to see how they affect the blur in the background.

-See also How to protect dslr camera from fungus
+See also How to modify a dslr camera to see uv

 Don’t be afraid to make mistakes and learn from them.
 Each photo you take is an opportunity to improve your skills and understanding of how to create stunning background blur with your DSLR camera.